emmaopper/emmaopper.github.io/_pages/about.md

 I am passionate about bridging mathematics with the earth and space sciences.
 My primary interests lie in fluid dynamics, numerical methods, and model development, particularly in geophysical and astrophysical systems using machine learning/data-driven techniques.
 I am currently working on building a kinetic-informed data-driven continuum model for the Space-Atmosphere Interaction Region.

-Please reach out if you have any questions about my work!

-*As of June 2026, this site is under construction.
-Bear with me!*
+Please don't hesitate to reach out if you'd like to chat about math, research, graduate school, science outreach, women in STEM, or anything else.